rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

 Currently the feature toggles values are only available on the global redux state.

-9. Use the Flipper admin to test out the toggle locally.
+9. Use the Flipper UI to test out the toggle locally.

   ![](../../../images/platform/feature-flags/change-feature-toggle-value.png)